drakkan/sftpgo/README.md

 Make sure [Git](https://git-scm.com/downloads) is installed on your machine and in your system's `PATH`.

-SFTPGo depends on [go-sqlite3](https://github.com/mattn/go-sqlite3) that is a CGO package and so it requires a `C` compiler at build time.
+SFTPGo depends on [go-sqlite3](https://github.com/mattn/go-sqlite3) which is a CGO package and so it requires a `C` compiler at build time.
 On Linux and macOS a compiler is easy to install or already installed, on Windows you need to download [MinGW-w64](https://sourceforge.net/projects/mingw-w64/files/) and build SFTPGo from its command prompt.

 The compiler is a build time only dependency, it is not not required at runtime.

-If you don't need SQLite, you can also get/build SFTPGo setting the environment variable `GCO_ENABLED` to 0, this way SQLite support will be disabled but PostgreSQL, MySQL, bbolt and memory data providers will work and you don't need a `C` compiler for building.
+If you don't need SQLite, you can also get/build SFTPGo setting the environment variable `GCO_ENABLED` to 0, this way SQLite support will be disabled and PostgreSQL, MySQL, bbolt and memory data providers will keep working, in this way you don't need a `C` compiler for building.

 Version info, such as git commit and build date, can be embedded setting the following string variables at build time: